 An absolute must-read book for the outcast in all of us, WHERE’S MY WAND is hilarious and heartfelt.
 I could not put this book down – it’s a rare treat.

 Eric Poole was born in Cedar Rapids, Iowa, a farming and industrial hamlet best known, in the 1960’s, for its Quaker Oats factory (the entire town smelled like oatmeal).
 There, he excelled in television viewing and falling over the railing of the family’s split level foyer.

-Eric remained in St. Louis from 1969 until 1988, when he moved to Los Angeles, California to pursue a career as a sitcom writer – “pursue” being the operative word, since this career was never actually caught.
-(It’s a long and ridiculous story, one he’s saving for another memoir.)
+He later moved to Los Angeles, California to pursue a career as a sitcom writer – “pursue” being the operative word, since this career was never actually caught.
+(It’s a long and ridiculous story, one he’s saving for his next book.)
 He has spent his career in advertising and marketing, winning more than thirty pieces of overpriced metal for his efforts.
-For 15 years he was a VP of Marketing at the Fox Television Network, and he now serves as Managing Partner of Second Sense Creative and Director of Marketing for Brand g Vacations.
+For 15 years he was a VP of Marketing at one of the broadcast TV networks, and he now serves as Managing Partner of Second Sense Creative and Director of Marketing for Brand g Vacations.